COURSE

 DIRTY NETWORK

 Pollux's maps evoke the great icon of expansionism: the octopus.
-A 1904 cartoon depicts the Standard Oil Company as an octopus with an oil tank head, its arms press on Congress, the steel and copper industries, and the last arm aimed at the White House.
-Pollux replicates this motif with his graphics in a crossed network.
+A 1904 cartoon depicts the Standard Oil Company as an octopus with an oil tank head, its arms pressing on Congress, the steel and copper industries, and one arm aimed at the White House.
+Pollux replicates this motif in his graphics with a crossed network.

 THE COSTS OF ARCHITECTURE